 As shown in Table 1, rats were divided into two arms (arm A: hepatotoxicity and arm B: nephrotoxicity) and then, arms A and B were subdivided into nine and eight groups, respectively.
 The experiment lasted for 14 and 28 days in arm A and arm B animals, respectively.
-At the end of mentioned study periods for each arms, animals were subjected to 24 hr of fasting after their last feeding and then, they were euthanized with overdoses of general anesthesia drugs including ketamine xylazine (10 mg/kg)(100 mg/kg)and mixture Intraperitoneal (i.p) based on standard euthanasia guidelines of animals (27).
+At the end of mentioned study periods for each arms, animals were subjected to 24 hr of fasting after their last feeding and then, they were euthanized with overdoses of general drugs including ketamine anesthesia (100 mg/kg) and xylazine (10 mg/kg)mixture Intraperitoneal (i.p) based on standard euthanasia guidelines of animals (Wellington, Mikaelian and Singer 2013).
 Blood samples were collected directly from the hearts of rats for biochemical analyses.
-Based on previous studies, we used CCL4 and gentamicin as reference standards for induction of hepatotoxicity and nephrotoxicity, respectively (28).
-In addition, silymarin was used as а hepatoprotective agent and positive control in one group of arm A (29).
+Based on previous studies, we used CCL4 and gentamicin as reference standards for induction of hepatotoxicity and nephrotoxicity, respectively (Mohamed et al. 2021).
+In addition, silymarin was used as a hepatoprotective agent and positive control in one group of arm A (Elfaky et al. 2022).